Seven Months. Wow. We’ve been home – with the girls – for a full seven months today – ok yesterday now, but I finished this up late last night.

 We finally made it to the scanner line, and for the first time in all our security checks, they told us we had to take the babies out of the baby carriers to go through security.
 What???
 I nicely refused.
 They said, “Well, you’re going to have to be patted down if you don’t.”
 Uhhh, pat away sister, but I’m not taking the time to take off these babies!

 The dam had broken by then, and I cried all through our pat downs and was doing the like hyper-ventilating breathing.
 Another really kind lady was so sweet to us (I’ve said “sweet” a lot – God put some really sweet people in our path – THANK YOU LORD!) and helped us get our backpacks back on and kept telling us we were okay.
 I was quite the sight I assure you.
 I am NOT like that – like never in my life have I EVER been like that.
-It had been a long, long day.
+But it had been a long, long day.

 We get through security and the little guy asks where our gate was and when our flight was.
 We told him, and he just said, you’re not going to make it.
 No way – it takes a good 15 minutes to walk down to that gate – it’s the farthest one from here.